Cultural Humility

 Our Core Team

-Salma Villarreal
+Salma Villarreal Siraj

-Associate Director
+Executive Director

-Salma Villarreal Portrait
+Salma Villarreal Siraj Portrait

-Salma Villarreal
+Salma Villarreal Siraj

-Associate Director
+Executive Director

 Salma began her work in the Charlotte community through advocacy for detained migrants, working in Latinx civic engagement, and grassroots organizing.
 She has always felt a deep connection to community and believes that in community is where you will find true healing, and joy.
 She found her way to ourBRIDGE in 2018 and has worked in several different capacities in the organization beginning her time as a Classroom Facilitator and working on several initiatives.